Pearl Harbor National Memorial

 The Pearl Harbor Visitor Center, part of the Pearl Harbor National Memorial, is the primary portal for visitors coming to Pearl Harbor.
 It is open daily from 7:00 am to 5:00 pm.
 Interpretive programs available include a round trip boat trip to the USS Arizona Memorial and time spent on the memorial for reflection and contemplation.
 USS Arizona Memorial programs run frequently throughout each day.
 The visitor center is closed on Thanksgiving, Christmas, and New Year's Day.

-The visitor center is the gateway for visitors to expand their knowledge of World War II and the Pacific Theater by visiting neighboring independent historic sites: USS Bowfin Submarine Museum & Park , Battleship Missouri Memorial , and Pearl Harbor Aviation Museum .
-Please visit their associated websites for ticketing and tour information.
+The visitor center is the gateway for visitors to expand their knowledge of World War II and the Pacific Theater by visiting neighboring independent historic sites: Pacific Fleet Submarine Museum , Battleship Missouri Memorial , and Pearl Harbor Aviation Museum .
+Ticketing and tour information for these sites can be found at the Passport to Pearl Harbor Historic Sites page.

-Pearl Harbor National Memorial is a free site, although there is a $1 service charge collected by recreation.gov to reserve tickets to the USS Arizona Memorial program.
+Pearl Harbor National Memorial is free to visit, although a $1 service charge is collected by recreation.gov to reserve tickets to the USS Arizona Memorial program.
 Visitors are encouraged to create and log in to their accounts before tickets are released since tickets are limited and may be reserved in their entirety in several minutes.
 Same-day, free tickets are no longer available at the Pearl Harbor Visitor Center.
 (See the "Booking Windows" tab for more information.)
 All visitors to the USS Arizona Memorial, regardless of their age, must have a ticket.

 *Be sure to save your Recreation.gov confirmation email, print your confirmation code with QR code, or take a screenshot of your reservation QR code.
 This information will be required to ensure you are admitted to the correct program.